 - .2 Each valve shall have metering ports incorporating EPT check valves, on both sides of the seat. - .3 "Y" pattern equal percentage globe style, designed either for presetting with balance schedule or for proportional balancing.
-All metal parts bronze copper alloy. - Each valve shall provide three functions: .4 - .1 Precise flow measurement. - .2 Precision flow balancing. - .3 Positive shutoff with no-drip soft seat. - Provide 1/4" NPT tapped drain port on each side of valve seat. - .5 Valves shall have four (4) full 360 degree adjustment turns of handwheel .6 (1440 degree) with micrometer type indicator and hidden memory feature to program valve for precise, tamper-proof balanced setting.
+All metal parts bronze copper alloy. - .4 Each valve shall provide three functions: - .1 Precise flow measurement. - .2 Precision flow balancing. - .3 Positive shutoff with no-drip soft seat. - .5 Provide 1/4" NPT tapped drain port on each side of valve seat. - .6 Valves shall have four (4) full 360 degree adjustment turns of handwheel (1440 degree) with micrometer type indicator and hidden memory feature to program valve for precise, tamper-proof balanced setting.
 When installed, handwheel and metering ports shall not be located on bottom of valve to prevent sediment deposits.
-Position handwheel scale so it may be clearly read without use of mirrors or any special tools. - .7 Metering ports interchangeable with drain ports to allow for read-out flexibility when installed in tight piping locations. - Ship with pre-formed insulation to meet or exceed ASTM D .8 1784/cLASS 14253-c, MEA #7-87, ASTM-E-84 and ASTM-E-136 with flame spread rating of 25 or less and smoke development rating of 50 or less. - .4 Size 64mm (2-1/2") to 150mm (6") diameter. - Provide Armstrong Circuit balancing Valves or Tour & Andersson .1 (CBV) as noted.
-CBVs shall be CBV-G (straight) or CBV-A (angle). - .2 Valve body of ductile iron with grooved ends or with Armgrip nonrotating ductile iron flange adapters. - .3 Valves suitable for working pressures of 150 psi. - .4 Valve to have metering ports with EPT check valves on both sides of seat. - .5 Valves to be "Y" pattern modified equal percentage globe style, designed either for presetting with balancing schedule or for proportional balancing. - .6 Each valve shall perform three functions: - precise flow measurement .1 - .2 precision flow balancing - positive shutoff with no-drip soft seat. .3 - .7 Valves shall have five [63.5mm (2-1/2"); 76mm (3")] or six [100mm (4"); 150mm (6")] full 360 degree adjustment turns of handwheel with micrometer-type indicator and hidden memory feature to program valve for precise, tamper-proof balanced setting.
+Position handwheel scale so it may be clearly read without use of mirrors or any special tools. - .7 Metering ports interchangeable with drain ports to allow for read-out flexibility when installed in tight piping locations. - .8 Ship with pre-formed insulation to meet or exceed ASTM D 1784/cLASS 14253-c, MEA #7-87, ASTM-E-84 and ASTM-E-136 with flame spread rating of 25 or less and smoke development rating of 50 or less. - .4 Size 64mm (2-1/2") to 150mm (6") diameter. - .1 Provide Armstrong Circuit balancing Valves or Tour & Andersson (CBV) as noted.
+CBVs shall be CBV-G (straight) or CBV-A (angle). - .2 Valve body of ductile iron with grooved ends or with Armgrip non-rotating ductile iron flange adapters. - .3 Valves suitable for working pressures of 150 psi. - .4 Valve to have metering ports with EPT check valves on both sides of seat. - .5 Valves to be "Y" pattern modified equal percentage globe style, designed either for presetting with balancing schedule or for proportional balancing. - .6 Each valve shall perform three functions: - .1 precise flow measurement - .2 precision flow balancing - .3 positive shutoff with no-drip soft seat. - .7 Valves shall have five [63.5mm (2-1/2"); 76mm (3")] or six [100mm (4"); 150mm (6")] full 360 degree adjustment turns of handwheel with micrometer-type indicator and hidden memory feature to program valve for precise, tamper-proof balanced setting.
 Do not install handwheel and metering ports on bottom of valve to prevent sediment deposits.
-Position handwheel scale for clear reading without use of mirrors of other special tools. - .8 Install valves at least five pipe diameters downstream from any fitting and at least ten pipe diameters downstream from any pump.
-Two pipe diameters downstream of CBV shall be free of any fitting. - .9 Furnish CBVs with pre-formed insulation to meet or exceed ASTM D 1784/Class 14253-C, MEA #7-87, ASTM-E-84 and ASTM-E-136 with flame spread rating of 25 or less and smoke development rating of 50 or less.

-.10 Valves to be grooved/flanged.
+Position handwheel scale for clear reading without use of mirrors of other special tools. - .8 Furnish CBVs with pre-formed insulation to meet or exceed ASTM D 1784/Class 14253-C, MEA #7-87, ASTM-E-84 and ASTM-E-136 with flame spread rating of 25 or less and smoke development rating of 50 or less. - .9 Valves to be grooved/flanged.